Infineon/XMC-for-Arduino/docs/hw-platforms.rst

 KIT_XMC_PLT2GO_XMC4200
 ----------------------

-* Name in Arduino IDE: ``XMC4200 Platform 2GO``
+* Legacy name: ``XMC4200 Platform 2GO``
 * `Product Page <https://www.infineon.com/cms/en/product/evaluation-boards/kit_xmc_plt2go_xmc4200/>`__

 .. image:: img/KIT_XMC_PLT2GO_XMC4200.jpg
     :width: 400

-The XMC4200 Platform 2Go evaluation board consists of a XMC4200 microcontroller with a debugger implemented by a XMC4200 microcontroller.
+The _KIT_XMC_PLT2GO_XMC4200 board consists of a XMC4200 microcontroller with a debugger implemented by a XMC4200 microcontroller.
 Please note that there exist versions with 5V and 3.3V.
 Please be careful which version you have and use with your respective shields.
 The one described here is the 5V version as this one is compatible with Arduino shields designed for 5V systems.
 This kit is equipped with an ARM® Cortex®-M4 based XMC4200 microcontroller with on-board debugger, Ethernet, CAN and footprints for Arduino,